Guide to the Island of FOEHR – every village a home

 Utersum

-Here you’ll agree with Föhr’s self-proclaimed title Friesische Karibik, Frisian Caribbean: Miles and miles of fine sand along the North sea make this village the epitome of a beach vacation.
+Here you’ll agree with Föhr’s self-proclaimed title Friesische Karibik, Frisian Caribbean: Miles and miles of fine sand along the North Sea make this village the epitome of a beach vacation.

-Even as the tide is low you can take a dip in a tidal creek.
+Even as the tide is low, you can take a dip in a tidal creek.

 Witsum

 River deep – mountain high: Föhr’s smallest village Witsum is adjacent to the island’s only river, the Godel.
-The endless fields and the humidity create a unique Biotop, ideal for all the resting’n’nesting birds.
+The endless fields and the humidity create a unique biotope, ideal for all the resting’n’nesting birds.

 Nieblum